zzkt/osc/README.md

   - data checking and error handling
   - portable en/decoding of floats -=> ieee754 tests
   - doubles and other defacto typetags
-  - correct en/decoding of timetags

 ## things to do in :osc-ex[tensions|tras]

   - liblo like network wrapping
   - add namespace exploration using cl-zeroconf

 # changes